 - Recognition by the British Columbia Student Assistance Program (BCSAP) and the Ontario Student Assistance Program (OSAP), Canada

 - Recognition of the MBBS degree by the Government of India under Section 12(2) of the IMC Act 1956 on 26th September 2001

 - Establishment of postgraduate degree programs in Pathology (MD) and other Basic Sciences (MSc) subjects in 2000

-- Commencement of allied health sciences (BMLT & BMIT) degree programmes in 2001
+- Commencement of allied health sciences (BMLT & BMIT) degree programs in 2001

 - Increase of the annual intake from 100 to 150 in respect of the undergraduate medical degree program (MBBS) in August 2003 split into two batches of 75 each commencing in August and February each year

-- Extension of the postgraduate degree programme to Internal Medicine (MD) in 2005
+- Extension of the postgraduate degree program to Internal Medicine (MD) in 2005

 - Extension of the postgraduate degree program to all other disciplines in 2007-2008

 - BSc Nursing program commenced with 20 seats in August 2009, enhanced to 30 subsequently

 - The merger of the August and February intakes of 75 into one batch of 150 with effect from 1st August 2010.

 - Commencement of DM (Cardiology) program in Feb 2013

 - Addition of a number of ultra-modern specialty services including NICU, Neuro Surgery, Linear Accelerator, Spiral CT Scan, MRI, etc. in the Manipal Teaching Hospital and continuous up gradation of existing hospital services which include the addition of latest equipments e.g. Phaco in the Ophthalmology Dept, ICU’s equipped with Ventilators and Monitors etc.

 - No capitation fee – a remarkable achievement in the field of medical education